Family Preservation Program

 - The program is also able to accept a number of referrals from the community.
 Some examples of who this might include are Schools, Community Health or other service providers

-- Child is between 9-15 years at the time of referral
+- Children from 0-17 years at the time of referral

 - Child is not in Out Of Home Care